4 unique aspects to consider when building your own cleaning business.

 We often think in terms of start-up costs, but that is actually pretty easy to figure out compared to the timing.
 Your cleaning business needs to scale at a certain pace to reach a sustainable benchmark, get beyond that start-up period that is so confusing and risky.

-You want to get momentum when building your cleaning business.
+You want to get momentum when starting your cleaning business.
 Imagine you are only getting one new client per month, is that an exciting business to run?
 Will that business survive the Freak Out Phase.
 You want to avoid perpetual frustration.
 You need to acquiring at least 5 new clients per month to keep motivated to become as financial liquid as possible.
-1o clients should be your goal until you are completely booked up.
+10 clients should be your goal until you are completely booked up.
 At that point, you can switch to a long tail plan for marketing.

 2. Day to Day Work Life